poezio/poezio/doc/source/commands.rst

-        Using the auto-completion of this command writes the current topic in the input, to help the user make a small change to the topic whithout having to rewrite it all by hand.
+        Using the auto-completion of this command writes the current topic in the input, to help the user make a small change to the topic without having to rewrite it all by hand.

         If no subject is specified as an argument, the current topic is displayed, unchanged.